ayuguchi/gazed_object_identification_robot/README.md

-This program is about Mr. Inoue's master's thesis "Gazed object Estimation for Obtaining Detailed Time-usage Data Using a Mobile Robot".
+This program is regarding "Real-Time Gazed Object Identification with a Variable Point of View Using a Mobile Service Robot" presented at IEEE RO-MAN'19, India, 2019.

 # How to use (current version)